Members in KKR camp test positive for Covid-19, match against RCB in Ahmedabad postponed: Report

-Two members in the Kolkata Knight Riders camp have reportedly tested positive for Covid-19 and their Indian Premier League match against Royal Challengers Bangalore to be held in Ahmedabad on Monday has been rescheduled.
+Two members in the Kolkata Knight Riders camp have reportedly tested positive for Covid-19 and their Indian Premier League match against Royal Challengers Bangalore to be held in Ahmedabad on Monday has been rescheduled, PTI reported.

 A report by The Age, an Australian publication, had said that that the Kolkata Knight Riders team was isolating after multiple players fell ill.